COST GUIDES

 Steel windows in a kitchen

-Wooden window frames add a beautiful, natural look to your home, but expect to pay at least 50% more for wood vs uPVC windows.
+Wooden window frames add a beautiful, natural look to your home, but expect to pay at least 50% more for wood vs uPVC windows and commit to ongoing maintenance.

 Window type and size UnitPrice - lowPrice - highAverage price